ArshanaWelivita/PinballPanic/README.md

 ## How to play:

-[WARNING: OUTDATED]
+To execute the server implementation of the game, enter:

-To execute the game on the command line, use: dune exec _build/default/src/bin/pinball_panic.exe
+dune exec src/server/pinball_server.exe

-To execute the server implementation of the game, use: dune exec src/server/pinball_server.exe
+into your terminal and follow the link provided

 # Technical